nats-io/nats-architecture-and-design/adr/ADR-61.md

 each server recomputes its effective quorum from the new peer set size.
 While a server is inside a rescue timeout this recalculation is suppressed, with one exception:

-- If a peer set change would recompute effective quorum to a value **lower** than the current rescued value, the recalculation is applied and the rescue timeout is canceled immediately.
+- If a peer set change would recompute effective quorum to a value **at or below** the current rescued value, the recalculation is applied and the rescue timeout is canceled immediately.
 The natural, unrescued quorum is now at least as safe as what the rescue provided, so there is no reason to keep the rescue active.
 - Otherwise, the rescued quorum is kept until the timeout expires.
-In particular, a peer-remove that would recompute quorum to a value equal to or higher than the current rescued value does not disturb the rescued value and does not extend the timeout.
+In particular, a peer-remove that would recompute quorum to a value **higher** than the current rescued value does not disturb the rescued value and does not extend the timeout.

 When the 5 minute timeout expires without being canceled, the server recomputes its effective quorum from its current peer set as usual.
 If the operator has by then peer-removed the lost peers, the recomputed quorum reflects only the surviving peers and the meta group operates normally.
-If some lost peers still remain in the peer set at expiry, quorum returns to the pre-rescue value and the operator may need to issue another rescue.
+If some lost peers still remain in the peer set at expiry, quorum returns to the natural value for the current peer set, which may differ from both the rescued value and the original pre-rescue value.
+The operator may need to issue another rescue.

-A subsequent rescue request while a rescue is already active is treated the same way as a first request: it is only accepted on servers that still see no meta leader and it must still specify a `quorum_needed` at or below the server's current view of the peer set size.
-An accepted subsequent request lowers the effective quorum to the new value (if lower than the current one) and resets the timeout.
+A subsequent rescue request while a rescue is already active is treated the same way as a first request: it is only accepted on servers that still see no meta leader and it must specify a `quorum_needed` at or below the server's current, possibly already-rescued, effective quorum.
+A rescue can only ever lower the value, never raise it back toward the original quorum.
+An accepted subsequent request applies the new value and resets the 5 minute timeout.
+Once a leader is elected, the operator should peer-remove the lost peers to restore a healthy cluster; this exits rescue mode immediately once the recomputed quorum reaches the rescued value, as described above, and otherwise the rescue simply persists until the timeout expires.

 ### Advisory